BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_02.md

 Back in the city, two optional things we can do now: first, talk to Zumi in the library, who'll give you the *Advanced Pokedex* if you caught Dedenne.
 She'll also send you on the next mission to get Drifloon.

-Second, if you go to the Chrisola Hotel, our travels to Route 2 will prompt the girl in the first room in the right hallway to give you **Shinx!**
+Second, if you go to the Chrisola Hotel, our travels to Route 2 will prompt the girl in the first room in the right hallway to give you **Shinx**!

 Anyways, back in Amethyst Cave, we can head north.
 Smash the rock and pick up the hidden *Red Shard* in the rail below.
-The wall behind a rock to the right has a *Super Potion,* and the second minecart above contains a *Mineral Ball.* The rail to the left of this minecart and one tile up contains a *Green Shard.* To the left, the wall down from the rock to smash is a *Zinc,* and the machine above here has a *Mineral Ball.* The wall to the left of the leftmost machine contains a *Reverse Candy.*
+The wall behind a rock to the right has a *Super Potion*, and the second minecart above contains a *Mineral Ball*.
+The rail to the left of this minecart and one tile up contains a *Green Shard*.
+To the left, the wall down from the rock to smash is a *Zinc*, and the machine above here has a *Mineral Ball*.
+The wall to the left of the leftmost machine contains a *Reverse Candy*.

 We can't really access the meadow yet, so head right and up.
 Talk to the hooded guy then get a hidden *Electric Gem* in the right rock.
-In the next room, the wall immediately on the right contains a *Genius Wing.* Two tiles down and three left from the first rock smash is a hidden *Reverse Candy.* On the right side of the room, the top box contains an *X Attack.* Head through the southeast exit.
+In the next room, the wall immediately on the right contains a *Genius Wing*.
+Two tiles down and three left from the first rock smash is a hidden *Reverse Candy*.
+On the right side of the room, the top box contains an *X Attack*.
+Head through the southeast exit.

-A box to the right contains a *Repel.* Down and to the right, the right side of a drill machine contains an *X Defend* and the last rock contains a *Rock Gem.* Go immediately to the left in the next room to get a *Mineral Ball* in the wall.
+A box to the right contains a *Repel*.
+Down and to the right, the right side of a drill machine contains an *X Defend* and the last rock contains a *Rock Gem*.
+Go immediately to the left in the next room to get a *Mineral Ball* in the wall.
 Follow the path until you meet Nim!

 In the altered dimension, solve her difficult puzzles and prepare for a battle.